 Wildlife guzzlers….have you heard of them?
 They sound like a two-can party hat worn by the frat boys in “Animal House” but they are not.
 They are simple devices that collect rainwater for use by animals in rural or remote areas.

-Guzzlers can range from homemade designs using 30 or 55 gallon plastic barrels to in-ground, networked systems holding 25,000 gallons of water.
+Guzzlers can range from homemade designs using 30 or 55-gallon plastic barrels to in-ground, networked systems holding 25,000 gallons of water.
 The size of the guzzler depends on the type and amount of animals using the guzzler.
 Small guzzlers can provide water for birds and small animals, whereas larger guzzlers would provide water for cattle and other large animals.

-Other design factors include the location of existing water sources, mobility of animals, local rainfall patterns and the ability to maintain the site.
+Other design factors include the location of existing water sources, the mobility of animals, local rainfall patterns and the ability to maintain the site.
 Good planning is important before construction begins.

 Historically, guzzlers have been used by state and federal highway departments to reduce the number of animal fatalities by vehicles in rural areas.
 The watering stations are placed in undeveloped areas to lure animals away from roadways and reduce the need for the animals to cross highways in search of water.